-The famous scene in the Trevi Fountain was shot in March, when nights were still cold.
+The famous scene in the Trevi Fountain was shot over a week in March, when nights were still cold.
 According to Federico Fellini (in an interview with Costanzo Costantini), Anita Ekberg stood in the cold water in her dress for hours without any trouble.
 Marcello Mastroianni, on the other hand, had to wear a wetsuit beneath his clothes, and even that wasn't enough.
 Still freezing, he downed an entire bottle of vodka, so that he was completely drunk while shooting the scene.

 The film contributed the term "paparazzo" to the language.
 The term derives from Marcello's photographer friend Paparazzo.
 Federico Fellini took the name "Paparazzo", as he explained in a later interview, from the name of someone he met in Calabria (Southern Italy) where Greek names are still common.
 "Paparazzi" is the plural meaning.